IvanBongiorni/datasets/README.md

 # datasets
-Useful and/or interesting datasets for ML
+Useful and/or interesting datasets for ML.

+- Frey faces dataset.